Code-Institute-Submissions/deborasantos28-milestone-project-1_AugResub/README.md

 ## Layout

-* For this project I have used Bootstrap to make an entirely responsive website in all devices. <br> I have used containers and bootstrap column system to be able to create an even an responsive grid for the website. <br> In the center I implemented another bootstrap feauture which is the Jumbotron, to house information about the website, a "slogan" and the button to redirect to the Join Us form. <br> With the gallery I used one of the bootstrap gallery displays but changed the layout completely, but by using it guaranteed me to have a more even and responsive display on all devices.
+* For this project I have used Bootstrap to make an entirely responsive website in all devices. <br> I have used containers and bootstrap column system to be able to create an even an responsive grid for the website.
+* In the center I implemented another bootstrap feauture which is the Jumbotron, to house information about the website, a "slogan" and the button to redirect to the Join Us form.
+* With the gallery I used one of the bootstrap gallery displays but changed the layout completely, but by using it guaranteed me to have a more even and responsive display on all devices.

 * The design of this website was made thinking of mobile first.
 When tested in different devices, all the content is displayed neatly and aligned.